 Committee member of Society for Study of Human Biology (SSHB) (2011 to present)

-Member of the UK Centre for Tobacco Control Studies (UKCTCS) (2009 to present)
+Member and previous fellowship holder of the UK Centre for Tobacco and Alcohol Studies (UKCTAS) (2009 to present)

 Jones, L.L., McEwen.
 A. (2012), Making homes and cars smoke-free: just a few minutes of your time.
 British Journal of School Nursing, 7(8):389-93

 Jones, L.L., Hassanien, A., Cook, D.G., Britton, J., Leonardi-Bee, J. (2012), Parental smoking and the risk of middle ear disease in children: systematic review and meta-analysis.
 Archives of Pediatric and Adolescent Medicine, Jan;166(1):18-27

 Jones, L.L., Atkinson, O., Longman, J., Coleman, T., McNeill, A., Lewis, S.A.
 (2011), The motivators and barriers to a smoke-free home: identifying the positive levers for change.
 Nicotine and Tobacco Research, Jun;13(6):479-86